UNNC-Fab/2025-1-AL/docs/weeklyassignments/week2.md

   delay(100);
 }
 ```
-Final result is that when an obstacle is approching near to the Ultrasonic Sensor then servo motor will rotate from 0 to 180 degree clockwise depending on the distance bewteen the obstacle and the sensor.(when the distance is 2cm, the servo will rotate to 0 degree, when the distance is 100cm, the servo will rotate to 180 degree)
+Final result is that when an obstacle is approaching near to the Ultrasonic Sensor, the servo motor will rotate from 0 to 180 degrees clockwise depending on the distance between the obstacle and the sensor (when the distance is 2cm, the servo will rotate to 0 degrees, when the distance is 100cm, the servo will rotate to 180 degrees).
 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250317214259638.png)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/IcWiZKmkxjE?si=2FcdbHPBNEDrSf-B" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>